 Preheat oven to 350 degrees.
 Place a medium saucepan coated with olive-oil cooking spray over medium heat.
 Add chopped onion and garlic, and saute until translucent.
 Add 1 teaspoon rosemary, cannellini beans, and salt and pepper, and saute until very hot.

-Place bean puree in an ovenproof bowl; top with the breadcrumb mixture.
+Place bean puree in an ovenproof bowl; top with the bread-crumb mixture.
 Transfer to oven; bake until golden brown, about 20 minutes.
 Serve hot with toast and assorted vegetables.